-A world heritage site since 1991, Komodo National Park is the home to the legendary Komodo dragon – and some of the best diving in the world.
-The waters offer an incredible variety of marine habitats and life including critters, sharks, manta rays, dolphin, napoleon wrasse, whales and turtles.
+A World Heritage Site since 1991, Komodo National Park is home to the legendary Komodo dragon and some of the best diving in the world.
+The waters offer an incredible variety of marine life including critters, sharks, manta rays, dolphin, whales and turtles.

-North Sulawesi is home to the beautiful steep coral reef walls of Bunaken National Marine Park, attracting divers of all levels due to its high levels of marine biodiversity, warm waters, clear visibility and its pristine walls covered in soft corals and sponges; home to barracuda, napoleon wrasse, moray eels and turtles.
+North Sulawesi is home to the beautiful steep coral reef walls of Bunaken National Marine Park, attracting divers of all levels to its warm waters, clear visibility and pristine walls covered in soft corals and sponges, surrounded by barracuda, moray eels and turtles.